kamilp522/kamilp522/README.md

 ### **`Junior Developer`**

 I started my journey with coding in 2021/2022.
-My father needed a website for his local company so I volontured for that.
+My father needed a website for his local company, so I volunteered for that.
 Having absolutely no idea about web development I tackled for a while with this as a side project and after some time shipped the first version of the website.
 I started coding because I needed that for something specific.
 I soon realized that programming can be very powerful in providing tools to solve practically every problem.
-Since then I dedicate almost every ounce of my free time to expand my programming skills, mainly with projects that I want to use myself.
+Since then I dedicate almost every ounce of my free time to expanding my programming skills, mainly with projects that I want to use myself.

 ---